 - Community & Social Skills

-Learning about San Antonio community (rodeo, fiesta, etc), as well as exposure to community places and how to act, dress, and communicate with others.
-Emphasis on practicing and modeling good social skills.
+Learning about the San Antonio community (rodeo, fiesta, etc), as well as exposure to different locales within the community and how to act, dress, and communicate with others.
+Emphasis on practicing and modeling good social skills/etiquette, home safety, and healthy relationships.

 - Must be diagnosed with a intellectual and/or developmental disability (I/DD)